Waiola Church: History

-For a few years, temporary structures made from wooden poles with a thatched roof were used.
+For a few years, temporary structures along the beach were used for teaching and service.
 In 1828, island Governor Hoapili supported the building of a stone and wood structure.

-The Christian church was built adjacent to a pond surrounding an island called Mokuula, which was sacred to traditional Hawaiian religion and residence of the king.
-The first stone building was dedicated on March 4, 1832 and called Wainee Church.
+The Christian church was built adjacent to a pond, Loko o Mokuhinia, surrounding an island called Mokuʻula, which was sacred to traditional Hawaiian religion and the residence of the king.
+The first stone building was dedicated on March 4, 1832 and was initially named "Ebenezer" but was more commonly referred to as Waineʻe Church.

-Rev. Ephraim Spaulding (1802–1840) joined with his wife Juliet Brooks (1810–1898) from 1832 to 1836.
+Rev. Ephraim Spaulding (1802–1840), joined with his wife Juliet Brooks (1810–1898), ministered at Waiola Church from 1832 to 1836.

 Rev. Dwight Baldwin transferred here in 1836, and served as physician, even though trained in theology.
-The Baldwins rebuilt the house of the Spaldings, which was kept in the family until 1967 when it was made into a museum.
+The Baldwins rebuilt the house of the Spauldings, which was kept in the family until 1967 when it was made into a museum.

-Wainee served as the church for the Hawaiian royal family during the time when Lahaina was the Kingdom's capital, from the 1820 through the mid-1840s.
-Several members of the royal family were reputedly buried in the cemetery.
+Waineʻe (moving water) served as the church for the Hawaiian royal family during the time when Lahaina was the Kingdom's capital, from 1820 through the mid-1840s.
+Several members of the royal family who were initially buried near Halekamani (where the King Kamehameha III Elementary School was erected in 1913) and on Mokuʻula were reburied in 1884 in the cemetery (the first Christian cemetery in the state).
 A notable aspect of the cemetery is that the missionaries and Native Hawaiians were buried side by side.

 Another building called Hale Halewai (meeting house) was built a few blocks to the northwest around the same time.
-In 1855 the congregation built a larger building, calling it Aloha Hale, completed in 1858.
+In 1855, the congregation built a larger building, calling it Aloha Hale (aloha house), completed in 1858.
 It was built to celebrate how Baldwin had spared the population of Maui from the smallpox epidemic of 1853.
-In 1859 the royal government added benches and desks and used it as a school.
-In 1862 the Episcopal Diocese of Hawaii used it temporarily.
+In 1859, the royal government added benches and desks, and used it as a school.
+In 1862, the Episcopal Diocese of Hawaii used it temporarily.

-In 1894 a fire destroyed the church.
+In 1894, a fire destroyed the church.
 A new one was built from donations by Henry Perrine Baldwin, son of the original Baldwin pastor.
-In the 1950s a wind storm knocked down the bell tower of Hale Aloha and damaged the Wainee Church.
-A modern church structure was finished in 1953, when the name was changed to Waiola.
+In the 1950s, a wind storm knocked down the bell tower of Hale Aloha and damaged the Waineʻe Church.
+A modern church structure was finished in 1953, when the name was changed to Waiola (living water).
 The bell from the Hale Aloha tower was salvaged for the new church.

-Today

-The congregation is pastored by licensed minister Kahu Anela Rosa.
-Sunday services are at 9:00 a.m.
-Services are a mixture of Hawaiian and English language and song.
-If you want to know the full beauty of a hymn, hear it in Hawaiian.